 All servers that run FullStory software in production are recent, continuously patched Linux systems.
 Additional hosted services that we utilize, such as Google Cloud Storage, are comprehensively hardened Google infrastructure-as-a-service (IaaS) platforms.

-Our web servers use the strongest grade of HTTPS security (TLS 1.2) so that requests are protected from eavesdroppers and man-in-the-middle attacks.
+Our web servers encrypt data in transit using the strongest grade of HTTPS security (TLS 1.3) so that requests are protected from eavesdroppers and man-in-the-middle attacks.
 Our SSL certificates are 2048 bit RSA, signed with SHA256.

 Internal tier-to-tier requests are signed and authenticated to prevent request forgery, tampering, and replay.